igorvieira/igorvieira/README.md

 ###

 <p align="left">My name is Igor Vieira and I'm a Software Developer from Brazil.
-<br /> I'm passionate about technology and discovering new things.</p>
+<br /> I'm passionate about technology, and discovering new things.</p>

 ###